vieirads/100DaysOfCode/r1-log.md

 ### R1D72
 Studied a bit of Redux on Sololearn.
 To be very honest, I still don't get the importance of this framework.

+### R1D73
+Started to learn about `kivy` package on python.
+I am really liking it.
+Seems to be fun to work with.
+This package has it's own language, which looks like a CSS.
+You can separate all the GUI in a `.kv` file and all the logic of the app within the `.py` file.